Learn not only how to make Sweet Shortcrust Pastry for your pie crust, but all the tips you need to know for success in pastry making.

 4. Next add in the butter and take a knife to ‘cut the butter in’.
 This just means using your knife to cut the pieces of cold butter into smaller pieces as quickly as you can.
 Rotating the bowl around whilst doing this is good.
 So, cut the butter in until it looks fairly evenly blended.
 It doesn’t need to be exact.
-(See Photo 1, top right pic).
+(See Photo 1).

-5. You can rub the butter into the flour using your fingertips.
-This just means picking up some of the flour and butter between your finger tips and squashing it together so that the butter takes on some of the flour.
+You can rub the butter into the flour using your fingertips.
+Picking up some of the flour and butter between your finger tips and squashing it together so that the butter takes on some of the flour.
 Continue to do this until you have a crumbly mixture with only a few odd lumps.
 This can be done quickly in a food processor but isn’t as gentle and can produce a tough pastry for beginner bakers.

 Pastry Cutter/Pastry Blender

-If your hands/finger get tired or sore easily, buy a Pastry Cutter/Pastry Blender (see Photo 2).
+If your hands/finger get tired or sore easily, buy a Pastry Cutter/Pastry Blender (see Photo 1 above).

 You can get these online inexpensively.
 You use this by pushing down on the cutter into the mixture and perform a squashing motion: push down and squash while rotating the cutter left and right.
-You keep rotating like this and the butter will become fully incorporated with the flour.
+Keep rotating like this and the butter will become fully incorporated with the flour.
 Just periodically, clear the blender of any blocked butter pieces.
-See Photo 2, top right pic.

 6. Now to add in the beaten egg and mix altogether.
 You can do this by hand or by machine.
 Mix until it starts to come together.
 By hand, knead in the dough or use a processor.
 The dough is ready once it comes clean away from the sides of the bowl.
-(See Photos 1 & 2 above).
+(See Photo 3).
 If it’s still a little dry add a drop of cold water and mix again.
 You might need a tiny bit more water or none at all.
 Just be sure to make sure the dough is nice and smooth and not dry.
-See also Photo 3 – test the dough by taking a piece and squeezing it together with your fingers. it should come together nicely.
+Test the dough by taking a piece and squeezing it together with your fingers.
+It should come together nicely.

 7. Form the dough into a ball, then flatten into a disc, (to make rolling out later on a lot easier).
 See Photo 4.